zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 There are few things we need to keep in mind when we are running the both Host and Remote applications.

 - Remember to run the remote application and host application in `Preview mode` when developing instead of `Development mode` to get the file serving working.
 Otherwise if we ran applications on dev mode because of dev server doesn’t serve files we cannot get the module federation working in dev mode.
-- Also remember when a component is shared it will be shared as a javascript module and not as an application.
+- Also remember when a component is shared it will be shared as a JavaScript module and not as an application.
 The responsibility of an application will be carried out by the host application that will bring in and uses the shared module.
 Hence when remote component uses environment variable or any other process related data will be pushed through host application to remote components.
 So when using remote component remember that host application will always be the platform that this remote component running on.
 Because even though remote component running on a separate server remember that remote server only serving a file at this point when comes to module federation and nothing more.
-You still can see the remote server side application running using URL but from host application side we are only referencing to the shared javascript module entry `.js` file.
+You still can see the remote server side application running using URL but from host application side we are only referencing to the shared JavaScript module entry `.js` file.
 So make sure to provide every process related data from Host application even though they are provided in you remote application side.

 ### Lets implement a Basic Scenario with what we learnt so far

 Let’s consider an application use case which has different components which we can divide between different teams.
 Let’s take E-Commerce site as a scenario.
-Lets develop E-Commerce web app as host and then payment component and Home Page component.
+Let’s develop E-Commerce web app as host and then payment component and Home Page component.
 For Basic scenario lets implement only Home page use case for now.

 I borrowed some code from [the vite-plugin-federation samples for react and Vite](https://github.com/originjs/vite-plugin-federation/tree/main/packages/examples/react-vite) to get the base application and created a [sample application](https://github.com/NipunaMarcus/module-federation) which showcase a basic use case of module federation.